benfc1993/DX/4-interaction-testing/interaction-testing.doc.md

 [<- Back](../docs.md)

 # Interaction testing

-The setup for adding interaction testing to storybook is in the (official docs)[https://storybook.js.org/docs/writing-tests/interaction-testing].
+The setup for adding interaction testing to storybook is in the [official docs](https://storybook.js.org/docs/writing-tests/interaction-testing).

 ## Why interaction tests